 The three closely related heresies are Christian reconstructionism, dominionism, and theonomy.
 Some of their influence on fundies has been overt.
 However, much more of it has been subliminal.
 This means fundies sitting their church pews, fundies listening to conservative Christian radio, fundies watching Christian television, and fundies reading books from their local Christian bookstores have been slowly absorbing these heresies into their brains without knowing it.
 Indeed, it would be accurate to say that most rank and file fundies have never even heard of these three heresies by name—even though they have been breathing hot air straight down their necks for more than four decades.
-For example, the founder of the Christian homeschool movement, a deceased radical Calvinist by the name of Dr. Rousas Rushdoony, was also the founder of the Christian reconstructionism heresy.
-Some Christian homeschool learning materials have been specifically designed to subliminally indoctrinate children with Christian reconstructionist heresy.
+For example, the founder of the Christian homeschool movement, a deceased radical Calvinist by the name of Dr. Rousas J. Rushdoony, was also the founder of the Christian reconstructionism heresy.
+Some Christian homeschool learning materials have been designed to subliminally indoctrinate children with Christian reconstructionist heresy—and the parents of these kids are not even aware of it.

 It would take too long to discuss these three heresies in depth here, but please feel free to Google the three terms Christian reconstructionism, dominionism, and theonomy, and then read about them in depth.
 Herein, we will simply summarize them using original, baseline Christian reconstructionism as the model for our discussion.

-Dr. Rousas Rushdoony thought Bible-believing Christian fundamentalists and conservative evangelicals would one day be responsible for implementing Christian reconstructionism.
+Dr. Rousas J. Rushdoony thought Bible-believing Christian fundamentalists and conservative evangelicals would one day be responsible for implementing Christian reconstructionism.
 This would begin in the United States and then spread out across the entire world.
-Most of it would be achieved at first through a willful program of slow, stealthy, subliminal indoctrination rather than open action.
+Most of it would be achieved at first through a willful program of slow, stealthy, subliminal indoctrination rather than overt open action.
 The open action would come later.
-Christian fundamentalists, conservative evangelicals, and all other Bible-believing Christians would be predestined to do the following:
+Under Christian reconstructionist and Calvinist thought, Christian fundamentalists, conservative evangelicals, and all other Bible-believing Christians are predestined to do the following:

 (1) Peacefully overthrow the current government of the United States at the federal, state, and local levels.
 All democracy is evil, and God hates it.
 Why?
 God is an all-sovereign, totalitarian monarch who rules his eternal kingdom with an iron fist.
-However, a few Christian reconstructionists have muttered that a peaceful overthrow is coming too slowly.
-A violent overthrow of the U.S. government might be a better idea.
+A few Christian reconstructionists have muttered that a peaceful overthrow is coming too slowly.
+Therefore, a violent overthrow of the U.S. government might be a better idea.

 (2) After overthrowing the U.S. government, fundie leaders will take complete control of the United States at the federal, state, and local levels.
 Simultaneously, they will take complete control of the major centers of national culture and society so Bible-believing Christians can reconstruct them.
 They will reform, reshape, restructure, and operate them in ways that will be pleasing to Fundieland.
 They would say pleasing to God.
 I say pleasing to Fundieland.
 In turn, these reconstructed centers will dynamically reshape American culture and society to conform with fundie beliefs and behavioral standards.